LEOconnell/ABS-API-Vignette/ABS_API_Vignette.md

 small.
 Sector 44, a much larger sector where family owners represent ~35% or over 87,000 firms.
 Similar high numbers of firms are in sectors, 53, and 56.

+Note, the table titles are below the table for reference.

 ``` r
 #Get Crosstab of Business Ownership by Sector